SamuelCasellas/Career-Application-SDD/README.md

 # Personal Insights

-The backend consists of different service layers for different entites.
+The backend consists of different entites, each attached with its own service layer.
-The different services that can correspond to our application can include job postings, users, companies, etc.
+The different entities that can correspond to our application can include job postings, users, companies, etc.
-They each consist of the following:
+Each entity, or component, consists of the following:

-- Entity
+- Service
 - Controller
 - Repository